sass/sass/test/threadsafety/README.md

 ===============================

 Write a script that exercises the code with the threadsafety issue and place it in the `issues` directory.
-Write code that is as targetted as possible.
+Write code that is as targeted as possible.
 This increases the chances of reproducing the condition in reasonable timeframes.